M0ller/Git-Guide/Git&Github.md

 ```
 git fetch
 ```
-it will overwrite your local version to the version that exist on github.
+it will overwrite your local version to the version that exist on GitHub.
 (you can run a
 ```
 git diff ...origin